w3c/authentic-web-workshop/TrustnetAuthenticWebQ.md

    of sharing misinformation: [Exploring Lightweight Interventions at Posting Time to Reduce the Sharing of Misinformation on Social Media](https://dl.acm.org/doi/pdf/10.1145/3449092)
-5. Development of the Reheadline browser extension that enables users to modify problematic content for the better.
+5. Development of the Reheadline browser extension that enables users to modify problematic content for the better and its longitudinal evaluation.
 This extension focuses on news headlines and allows users to suggest alternative headlines for news articles.
 This is a user-centered approach intended to involve users in combating misleading headlines or clickbaits.
-Other users who follow the headline suggester will see the suggested alternative headline next to the original wherever on the web that the alternative headline appears.
+Other users who follow the headline suggester will see the suggested alternative headline next to the original wherever on the web that the original headline appears.
+6. Development of a personalized AI system to address the scale limitations of user-driven assessments by predicting how a user would assess unseen content based on their prior judgments, and a user study exploring its use and unintended consequences.
+This approach enables users' assessments on one instance of a claim to generalize across similar posts published by different sources: [Exploring the Use of Personalized AI for Identifying Misinformation on Social Media](https://dl.acm.org/doi/pdf/10.1145/3544548.3581219)

 ## 8. Provide any research or evidence supporting the effectiveness of your tool.